 Some sellers may not know the difference, so it’s good for you to be aware of the different logos to avoid overpaying.

 But just keep in mind a Griswold cast iron skillet with a small logo will cook just as well as one with a large block logo.
 And the cooking surface is just as smooth.
-So if you see a Griswold skillet at a fair price, go for it.
+So, if you see a Griswold skillet at a fair price, go for it.

 When you inspect a skillet, you want to check for movement in the pan.
-Often buyers want a pan that sits completely flat, but many Griswold pans will have some rock on a flat surface.
+Often, buyers want a pan that sits completely flat, but many Griswold pans will have some rock on a flat surface.

 And the seller may be open to more negotiation if the skillet is not flat.
 And a small rock will not affect the usability of the frypan.

-Buying a Griswold skillet in the restored condition is the most expensive way to purchase a pan.
+Buying a Griswold skillet in restored condition is the most expensive way to purchase a pan.
 But it’s often the most practical way of buying a vintage skillet.

 The restorer removes any rust and buildup from the pan and applies a fresh layer of seasoning.
 So you can check for any defects and faults in the skillet like the ones mentioned above.
 And cracks should be more visible.